 I put some houshold alcohol in a spray bottle and added some vodka.
 The typewriter would probably be fine with pure 95% alcohol but I still wanted to play safe and diluted it a bit.
 Vodka is my key ingredient when cleaning anything, be it laptops, cameras or now typewriters.

-I watched this video for advice on how to clean them.
-It’s straightforward, just spray some alcohol on the keys and then individually move them up and down.
 The good thing about this typewriter is that there is just metal underneath the keys, and after that there is an opening.
 So all the excess alcohol will just fall down and then dry.
-Maybe you should be more careful with a newer model that has a plastic enclosure.
+Maybe you should be more careful with newer models that have a plastic enclosure.

-Fixing Things Is Nice
+On Fixing Things

-The text is faint because I need to buy a new ink ribbon.
+(The text is faint because I need to buy a new ink ribbon).

-Last updated on 7 January 2026 by Leo Martin
+Last updated on April 5th, 2026 by Leo Martin

 Related Topics: